 Depending on your income and other circumstances, you may be eligible for financial assistance that will reduce your monthly insurance premium (the amount you pay to enroll in the coverage) and possibly your out-of-pocket expenses.
-These subsidies are currently available in Georgia through HealthCare.gov.
+These subsidies are currently available in Georgia through HealthCare.gov, which is the federally-run Marketplace.
 They will be available through Georgia’s state-run Marketplace once it debuts in the fall of 2024.

 Dental coverage in Georgia

 Looking to improve your smile and save some money when you go to the dentist?
 Adding dental coverage, in addition to your health coverage, might be a wise choice.
 Our guide explores dental coverage options in Georgia.